Yury Blinov

-Yury Ivanovich Blinov (born January 13, 1949 in Moscow, Soviet Union) is a retired ice hockey player who played in the Soviet Hockey League.
+Yury Ivanovich Blinov (born January 13, 1949, in Moscow, Soviet Union) is a retired Soviet ice hockey player who played in the Soviet Hockey League.
 He played for HC CSKA Moscow.
 He was also a member of the Soviet team for the Summit Series against Canada.
 He was inducted into the Russian and Soviet Hockey Hall of Fame in 1972.